Streaming enumeration on nested documents: Introduction

-A \emph{constant-delay enumeration algorithm} is an efficient solution to an enumeration problem: given an instance of the problem, the algorithm performs a preprocessing phase to build some indices, to then continue with an enumeration phase where it retrieves each output, one-by-one, taking constant-delay between consecutive outcomes.
-These algorithms provide a strong guarantee of efficiency since a user knows that, after the preprocessing phase, he will access the output as if we have already computed them.
-For these reasons, constant-delay algorithms have attracted researchers' attention, finding sophisticated solutions on several query evaluation problems.
-Starting with Durand and Grandjean's work~\cite{DurandG07}, researchers have found constant-delay algorithms for various subclasses of conjunctive queries~\cite{BaganDG07,CarmeliZBKS20,BerkholzGS20}, FO queries over sparse structures~\cite{DurandG07,KazanaS11,SchweikardtSV18}, MSO queries over words and trees~\cite{Bagan06,AmarilliBJM17}, document spanners~\cite{FlorenzanoRUVV20,AmarilliBMN19}, among others~\cite{Segoufin13}.
+Researchers have studied the streaming query evaluation problem in the past, focusing on reducing the processing time or memory usage (see, e.g. \cite{BarYossefFJ07}).
+Hence, they spent less effort on understanding the enumeration time of such a problem, regarding delay guarantees between outputs.
+Constant-delay enumeration is a new notion of efficiency for retrieving outputs~\cite{DurandG07,Segoufin13}.
+Given an instance of the problem, an algorithm with constant-delay enumeration performs a preprocessing phase over the instance to build some indices and then continues with an enumeration phase.
+It retrieves each output, one-by-one, taking a delay that is constant between any two consecutive outcomes.
+These algorithms provide a strong guarantee of efficiency since a user knows that, after the preprocessing phase, {she} will access the output as if {the algorithm had} already computed {it}.
+These techniques have attracted researchers' attention, finding sophisticated solutions to several query evaluation problems~\cite{BaganDG07,BerkholzGS20,Bagan06,AmarilliBJM17,FlorenzanoRUVV20,AmarilliBMN19}.